 - Copy of paychecks with legally required information or other such information as required by Shoreline BHS

 Information related to monthly expenses and monthly income from other sources are also considered.
-These include SSI, AFDC/Food/Housing Assistance, Child Support, Alimony, Legal Settlements and CDs/Trusts/Stocks and Bonds.
+These include SSI, TANF/Food/Housing Assistance, Child Support, Alimony, Legal Settlements and CDs/Trusts/Stocks and Bonds.
 Monthly expenses may be documented through receipts, cancelled checks or money order copies.
 A list of dependents, their ages, and others living in the household is also required.

 If you are unable to meet the payment arrangement originally agreed upon, we will renegotiate with you a manageable payment plan based on your documented income.
 In our ADSAP program, payment in full is a legislative requirement prior to the return of your license, so extending the payment period will extend the delay in reinstatement of SC licensure.
 Statements are mailed monthly from SBHS to keep you informed of your total outstanding balance and you can also speak to one of our billing specialists anytime for balance information and any other questions regarding your bill.